sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 ### Fire Alerts
-The **MODIS and VIIRS fire datasets** can provide near real-time active fire detections.
-For instance, the MODIS **[Fire Information for Resource Management System (FIRMS)](https://developers.google.com/earth-engine/datasets/catalog/FIRMS
+The **MODIS and VIIRS fire** datasets can provide near real-time active fire detections.
+For instance, **[Fire Information for Resource Management System (FIRMS)](https://developers.google.com/earth-engine/datasets/catalog/FIRMS
 )** can be added to your map with: